ramseytisher/mds-dx-aws/README.md

 # Development/Deployment Guide

-The Gatsby command line tool (CLI) is the main entry point for getting up and running with a Gatsby application and for using functionality including like running a development server and building out your Gatsby application for deployment.
+The Gatsby command line tool (CLI) is the main entry point for getting up and running with a Gatsby application and for using functionality including running a development server and building out your Gatsby application for deployment.

 More info on the CLI [here](https://www.gatsbyjs.org/docs/gatsby-cli/).